 What crochet stitches are best for dishcloths?

 To make a simple crochet dishcloth, the stitches don’t have to be complicated.
 Some of the best crochet stitches for dishcloths are basic stitches that create textured and somewhat dense fabric.
-Single crochet, half double crochet, double crochet and a variety of different combinations of those simple basic stitches are some of the easiest and best stitches for crochet dishcloths.
+Single crochet, half double crochet, double crochet and a variety of different combinations of these basic stitches are some of the easiest and best stitches for crochet dishcloths.

-In this dishcloth pattern I’m using a combination of single and double crochets which is why I think it’s so easy.
-It’s a one row repeat, which means that you repeat the same row over and over again until you reach your desired size.
+In this dishcloth pattern, I’m using a combination of single and double crochets, which is why I think it’s so easy.
+It’s a one-row repeat, which means that you repeat the same row over and over again until you reach your desired size.
 This is particularly easy to remember and great for beginners and experienced crocheters alike, when you just want a mindless crochet project to relax and unwind.

 What yarn to use for crochet dishcloths?